Timea's Kitchen

 Braising Chopped Bacon, Onion and Pepper in the Pan

-Remove the pot from the heat immediately.
-Add one tablespoon of sweet paprika and one tablespoon of marjoram.
-Quickly stir the paprika into the residual fat and vegetables for about 30 seconds.
-This crucial step-called blooming the paprika-develops the color and flavor.
+• 4.
+The Critical Step-Bloom the Paprika: Remove the pot from the heat.
+Add 1 tablespoon of sweet paprika and 1 tablespoon of marjoram.
+Stir for 30 seconds.
+This prevents the paprika from burning while releasing its deep color and smoky aroma.

 Simmering Mushrooms With Chopped Bacon, Onion and Pepper in the Pan